realpython/cookiecutter-flask-skeleton/{{cookiecutter.app_slug}}/setup-without-docker.md

 $ export APP_SETTINGS="project.server.config.ProductionConfig"
 $ export FLASK_DEBUG=0
 ```

-by default the app is set to use the production configuration, if you would like to use the development configuration you should alter the APP_SETTINGS environment variable.
+By default the app is set to use the production configuration.
+If you would like to use the development configuration, you can alter the `APP_SETTINGS` environment variable:

 ```sh
 $ export APP_SETTINGS="project.server.config.DevelopmentConfig"